Gunman Attacks Coptic Church In Egypt, Killing At Least 9

 Earlier this week, Egypt's Ministry of Defense said that it's mobilizing part of the armed forces to help provide security for Christmas celebrations.

-The U.S. Embassy in Cairo issued a tweet saying it "strongly condemns today's terrorist attack on a church."
+The U.S. Embassy in Cairo tweeted that it "strongly condemns today's terrorist attack on a church."

 The statement continued, "We offer condolences to the families of the victims and wishes for speedy recovery for those wounded.
 The U.S stands steadfastly with the people of Egypt in the face of such cowardly attacks."